suziexi/frameblends.github.io/README.md

 - Progress on ML prep and HPC pipeline

 #### Friday
-- Confirm reading list for each aspects of tasks:
+- Confirm the reading list for each aspects of tasks:
 1. Noun-Verb
 - [Metaphor Identification Using Verb and Noun Clustering by Ekaterina Shutova, Lin Sun and Anna Korhonen](https://pdfs.semanticscholar.org/3788/297715225f81ec1ee2718be23e237384f375.pdf)
 - [Phrase-Level Metaphor Identification using Distributed Representations of Word Meaning by Omnia Zayed, John P. McCrae, Paul Buitelaar](https://www.aclweb.org/anthology/W18-0910.pdf)